Horticultural, IGC, Landscapers & Green Industry Trade Talks

 Consultation Services for IGCs, Landscapers and Garden Coaches

 Does your garden center or landscaping business make house calls?
 This talk explains how on-site consultation services can build customer loyalty, boost sales, and position you as the local go-to source for landscaping needs.
 Learn how a coaching/consultation service builds trust, drives sales and becomes a profit center for your business.
-After fifteen years of providing consultation services for a family-owned, independent garden center, I’ve learned a trick or two which I’m happy to share with other IGC’s.
+Hear why a paid consultation is better than a free estimate.
+See materials that can make consultations more efficient and productive.
+After twenty years of providing consultation services for a family-owned, independent garden center, C.L. is pleased to provide how to tips and profit-driving practices that can be put into action for your business.

 Horticulture and Popular Culture

 Popular culture is defined as: “Practices, beliefs, and objects that are dominant or ubiquitous in a society at a given point in time.”
 At one time gardening and horticulture would have fit in this definition, but in the late 20th century and early oughts, we began to worry about “plant blindness” and how to attract younger people to horticulture.

 Rave Review from Claudia Marshall, Former Director of Good Works and PR for Gardener’s Supply Company.